 Bergisel Hill has been the site of a ski jump since 1925, but Iraqi-born architect Zaha Hadid was recently commissioned to reconstruct it in the early 2000s.

 The Bergisel ski jump now has a stadium capacity of 26,000 and is internationally important, hosting the annual Four Hills Tournament.
+It's truly one of the things to see in Innsbruck.

 When visiting the Bergisel ski jump, you can basically walk all around the terrain.
 A cable car takes you up to a viewing platform midway and then all the way up to Restaurant SKY.
 There you can have a meal, a snack, or just a drink.